 What caused you to come up with your business?
 Why did you sacrifice many nights and extra hours to create success?

 Share with your employees your core values such as honesty, service, or quality.
 These values help employees to feel like they are part of something important.

 3. Help Employees Feel Valued

 Regardless of their actual quality of work, most employees feel proud of their discipline and results.
 For this reason, appreciation for a well-done job does more to motivate than does criticism.
 But, it can be human nature to focus on the negative aspects of employee performance.

-Instead, try to focus on the 9 things done right, instead of the 1 thing done wrong.
+Instead, managers and Human Resources should try to focus on the 9 things done right, instead of the 1 thing done wrong.
 Many experts suggest providing 2-3 positive points of feedback for every 1 item of criticism and some experts suggest 5-6 positives to every 1 negative.

-Check out these tips to helping employees to feel valuable.
+Check out these tips from employee relations professionals to helping employees feel valued:

 - Say thank you for big and small things.
 It can range from a simple thank you card to verbal appreciation.

 - Tell employees they are valuable.
 They need to hear it.
 Letting them know when they handled a situation or a customer well helps motivate them to do it again.